Universal Pensioner Benefits: Post Budget Update

 we predict where will any new treasury ‘cash grabs’ will fall ?

 Business has certainly taken a major hit in this budget, including a particularly vicious surprise attack on family farms by removing their exemption from IHT for all agricultural assets above £1M.
-Since most viable farms have values significantly above this level, and rely on a tax-free handover of assets to the next generation to survive, the move is likely to make many existing small family-run farms economically non-viable at the next death.
+Since most viable farms have values significantly above this level, and rely on a tax-free handover of assets to the next generation to survive, the move is likely to make many existing small family-run farms economically non-viable after the current owners die off.
 This will force land sales, drive experienced and productive farmers off the land and decimate our farming industry.
 We will then be even more dependent on foreign imports, at a time when the geopolitical situation is steadily worsening.
-If anything, our approach to securing home food production should be mirroring our obsession with achieving net zero and energy self-sufficiency.
-The fact that the opposite seems to be the case shows a worrying naivete.

 The downstream implications of the attack on